Logo

 woman looking at phone in car

-With online lenders reducing the hassle of the process, auto refinancing can be an absolute no-brainer for some people.
-But if you only recently bought your car, or you’ve had it for several years, you might be wondering if it’s too soon, too late, or the perfect time to refinance.
+Refinancing your auto loan can help you get a lower interest rate or change the loan term, which could save you money on interest, lower your monthly payments—or potentially both.
+If you only recently bought your car, or you’ve had it for several years, you might be wondering if it’s too soon, too late, or the perfect time to refinance.

 Most lenders require that you’ve had the loan for at least a few months before you can apply to refinance.
 At LendingClub Bank, for example, the minimum requirement is 90 days.
 This allows time for the car title to transfer from the manufacturer or previous owner to your current lender.
 The new lender also wants to see if you’ve been making on-time payments for the first few months.

-If you’re considering refinancing, you’ll want to act while there’s still some time left on your loan as many lenders have a minimum requirement.
+If you’re considering refinancing, you’ll want to act while there’s still some time left on your loan because many lenders have a minimum requirement.
 For instance, LendingClub Bank requires at least 24 months remaining on the original loan term.
 Plus, the later in the term you are, the more interest you’ve already paid off—which means it could be more cost-effective to simply stick with your original loan and finish off the principal.

 Dealer-financed auto loans are often not the best deal.
 Because dealers act as a go-between for shoppers and the bank, they tend to mark up the interest rate to get a cut.
 By refinancing directly with an online lender, credit union, or other financial institution, you’re avoiding that markup, which can save you money.